Mad Dog

 Denis Lill on tour in Agatha Christie's 'Witness'

-Detail from the tour post for 'Witness for the Prosecution'Denis Lill is on tour with the latest Agatha Christie Theatre Company's production of Witness for the Prosecution.
+Detail from the tour post for 'Witness for the Prosecution'DENIS LILL IS on tour with the latest Agatha Christie Theatre Company's production of Witness for the Prosecution.

 The tour began in Shrewsbury in January 2010, before travelling to Barnstable, Cardiff, and now moves on on to Blackpool (The Grand, March 8-13), Rhyl (Pavilion, 5-10 April), Southend-on-Sea (The Palace, 24-29 May), and Cambridge (Arts Theatre, 31 May-5 June).
 The tour then continues at venues across the country until September 2010.